tommy-muehle/silex-doctrine-orm-service-provider/README.md

 It can only handle simple annotations like @Entity, @Table and so long.
 But in many cases this is sufficient.

+Install via composer:

+Add ['tm/silex-doctrine-orm-service-provider'](https://packagist.org/packages/tm/silex-doctrine-orm-service-provider) to the dependencies in your projects composer.json file and update your dependencies.

 A usage example:

     $app->register(new TM\Provider\DoctrineORMServiceProvider(), array(